kernelcurry/kernelcurry-site/src/blog/object-oriented-wordpress-plugin/index.md

 ---
-title: 'How To Make An Object Oriented WordPress Plugin'
+title: "How To Make An Object Oriented WordPress Plugin"
-description: 'You just learned how to create a simple WordPress plugin, and now you hear people talking about how WordPress is becoming more object-oriented.
+description: "You just learned how to create a simple WordPress plugin, and now you hear people talking about how WordPress is becoming more object-oriented.
 What does that mean?
-Lets take a step back and start with the basics.'
+Lets take a step back and start with the basics."
-date: '2014-02-05T00:00:00.000Z'
+date: "2014-02-05T00:00:00.000Z"
 draft: false
 ---